-A convection current is a process which involves the movement of energy from one place to another.
+A convection current is a process that involves the movement of energy from one place to another.
 It is also called to as convection heat transfer.
 What is the reason that makes you feel hotter when placing hands above a campfire or when sitting next to it?
 Or, why is the movement of liquid so rapid when water is boiled in a pot?
 These things happen as a result of the Convection Currents.

 The heat energy can be transferred by the process of convection by the difference occurring in temperature between the two parts of the fluid.
 Due to this temperature difference, the hot fluids tend to rise, whereas cold fluids tend to sink.
-This creates a current within the fluid called as Convection current.
+This creates a current within the fluid called Convection current.

 Hence, Convection Current is defined as “a process of continuous heating up of liquids or gases by the process called as Convection. “

 Convection Currents- Examples

 - Boiling of Water– When boiling water on a stove or while making tea or while boiling an egg.
 The temperature of molecules within those liquids increases, and they slowly begin to move in a rapid rate.
 These molecules get charged up thus producing kinetic energy.
 These hot water molecules residing near the heat source tend to become less dense.
 They rise above cooler dense molecules.
 As these hotter molecules rise they tend to cool down and begin to sink replacing cooler molecules.
 These movements occurring within this boiling water what the convection currents.

 - Campfires– The hotness which we feel around a campfire is all that convection currents heating up your hand.
 The heat comes from various kinds of heat transfers such as radiation.
 But while placing your hand above a campfire, a lot of convection currents rises up towards you.

 - Changes in the weather- The cool air and breeze occurring near to a beach are all the effects of convection currents.
 The weather changes on a daily basis are also affected by these currents.